Jail and Inmate Search in California

 What are Jail Records?

-California jail records are comprised of all the documentation created when a person is arrested, charged with an offense, goes to court, is punished and ends up in jail or prison.
+California jail inmate search records are comprised of all the documentation created when a person is arrested, charged with an offense, goes to court, is punished and ends up in jail or prison.
 These records can include a RAP sheet, mug shots, personal details, information regarding court hearings and rulings and all other events that take place in the inmate’s life once they are in the penal system.
 The Department of Corrections and Rehabilitation organization maintains all the jail records and updates them daily as new events take place.

 Creating Public Jail Records